dotnet/docs-maui/docs/macios/universal-links.md

 # Apple universal links

-It's often desirable to connect a website and a mobile app so that links on a website launch the mobile app and display the relevant content in the mobile app. *App linking*, which is also known as *deep linking*, is a technique that enables a mobile device to respond to a URI and launch a mobile app that corresponds to the URI.
+It's often desirable to connect a website and a mobile app so that links on a website launch the mobile app and display content in the mobile app. *App linking*, which is also known as *deep linking*, is a technique that enables a mobile device to respond to a URL and launch content in a mobile app that's represented by the URL.

 On Apple platforms, deep links are known as *universal links*.
-When a user taps on a universal link, the system redirects the link directly to your app without routing Safari or your website.
+When a user taps on a universal link, the system redirects the link directly to your app without routing through Safari or your website.
 These links can be based on a custom scheme, such as `myappname://`, or can use the `http` or `https` scheme.
-For example, clicking on a link on a recipe website would open a mobile app that's associated with that website and display a specific recipe to the user.
+For example, clicking on a link on a recipe website would open a mobile app that's associated with that website, and then display a specific recipe to the user.
 Users who don't have your app installed are taken to content on your website.
 This article focuses on universal links that use the HTTPS scheme.

 .NET MAUI iOS apps support universal links.
 This requires hosting a digital assets links JSON file on the domain, which describes the relationship with your app.
-This enables Apple to verify that the app trying to handle a URI has ownership of the URIs domain to prevent malicious apps from intercepting your app links.
+This enables Apple to verify that the app trying to handle a URL has ownership of the URLs domain to prevent malicious apps from intercepting your app links.

-The process for handling Apple universal links in a .NET MAUI iOS app is as follows:
+The process for handling Apple universal links in a .NET MAUI iOS or Mac Catalyst app is as follows:

-- Create and host an associated domains file.
+- Create and host an associated domains file on your website.
 For more information, see [Create and host an associated domains file](#create-and-host-an-associated-domains-file).
 - Add the associated domains entitlement to your app.
 For more information, see [Add the associated domains entitlement to your app](#add-the-associated-domains-entitlement-to-your-app).
-- Update your app delegate to respond to the user activity object the system provides when a universal link routes to your app.
-For more information, see [Update your app delegate](#update-your-app-delegate).
+- Update your app to respond to the user activity object the system provides when a universal link routes to your app.
+For more information, see [Update your app](#update-your-app).

 For more information, see [Allowing apps and websites to link to your content](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content) on developer.apple.com.
 For information about defining a custom URL scheme for your app, see [Defining a custom URL scheme for your app](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) on developer.apple.com.

 ## Create and host an associated domains file

-To associate a website with your app, you'll need to have an associated domain file on your website along with the appropriate entitlement in your app.
-When a user installs your app, iOS attempts to download the associated domain file and verify the domains in your entitlement.

-The associated domain file is a JON file that must be hosted by the relevant web domain at the following location: `https://domain.name/.well-known/apple-app-site-association`.
+To associate a website with your app, you'll need to host an associated domain file on your website.
+The associated domain file is a JSON file that must be hosted on your domain at the following location: `https://domain.name/.well-known/apple-app-site-association`.

-The following JSON shows the contents of an associated domains file:
+The following JSON shows the contents of a typical associated domains file:

 ```json
 {